jundalisay/spblist/content/en/research/hume/essays/part-2/6-jealousy-of-trade.md

 ---
 title: "The Jealousy of Trade"
 heading: "Essay 6"
-description: "The Jealousy of Trade"
+description: "A nation's domestic industry cannot be hurt by the greatest prosperity of their neighbours"
 image: /covers/essays.jpg
 weight: 14
 writer: